Roasted Carrot, Fennel, and Chive Hummus

 - 2 teaspoons sesame seeds

 - ½ lemon, peeled

 - For the chickpeas, follow a 2-2-2 cooking method.
-Soak the chickpeas in water for 2 hours, then simmer on the stovetop for 2 hours, starting timer once the simmering starts.
+In a large pot add the dried chickpeas, baking soda and enough water to cover the beans by 2" (5cm).
+Soak the chickpeas for 2 hours, then simmer on the stovetop for 2 hours, starting timer once the simmering starts.
 Then, allow to cool at room temperature in the cooking pot for 2 hours.
 Set aside 2 cups (360g) of the chickpeas and 3/4 cup of the aquafaba for the blend once cooked and chilled.

 - Preheat oven to 300°F. Line a small sheet tray with parchment paper and set aside.
 In a medium-sized bowl, combine the carrots, garlic, fennel seed, sesame seed, kosher salt and olive oil, and toss ingredients to combine.
 Spread onto the sheet tray and place into preheated oven.